SilverHalf/mount-balrior/greer/strategy.md

 {: .note}
 Quickly stacking Greer next to [Reeg] can massively increase your squad's overall DPS, and positions him in a comfortable position for the rest of the fight.
 For this reason it's important to bait him properly, but the rest of the squad should also stack on the other side of [Reeg] so that he gets as close as possible.

-The squad at [Reeg] will have to solve a pair of [Greens] while bringing the add down to 75%, at which point he despawns.
+Meanwhile, the squad at [Reeg] will have to solve a pair of [Greens] while bringing the add down to 75%, at which point he despawns.
 Once [Greer] is close enough, you can stand between the two and cleave both.

 <img class=center width='80%' src='../images/greer/strategy/greer_start_5.webp'>